erynidye/TSF2024/README.md

 You can see a demonstration of the prototype device at this link: https://youtu.be/hDZ--jbLrL8

-Note: wither-rose is erynidye's (Daisy Li's) old account.
+Note: wither-rose is erynidye's old account.
 All contributions are under that name.